mm80843/T3.5/docs/Benef/PBN__Benef_493.md

 # __Accurate information__

-## Name of the Benefit

-Monitoring social media platforms can ensure that accurate information is disseminated, reducing the spread of misinformation and panic.

 ## Description of Benefits pertaining to Beneficiaries

 * [Private investors investing in fact-checking platforms can benefit from improved credibility and trust, leading to increased user engagement and potential advertising revenue.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_536.md)